franclobo/Hello-Microverse/README.md

 # Hello Microverse

 In this project, I set up a "Hello world" repository.
 No complex coding was required for this exercise.
 My goal here is to master all of the tools and best practices I learned about in previous steps.
-I will be using them in all Microverse projects and most likely in myfuture job as well, so it is important to know them!
+I will be using them in all Microverse projects and most likely in my future job as well, so it is important to know them!

 # Built With